vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-performance-issues.md

     :::image type="content" source="media/procmon-motw.png" alt-text="The Remove MOTW page" lightbox="media/procmon-motw.png":::

-3. Unzip the file in `C:\temp` so that the folder path will be `C:\temp\ProcessMonitor`.
+3. Unzip the file in `C:\temp` so that the folder path is `C:\temp\ProcessMonitor`.

 4. Copy **ProcMon.exe**  to the Windows client or Windows server you're troubleshooting.

 5. Before running ProcMon, make sure all other applications not related to the high CPU usage issue are closed.
-Doing this will minimize the number of processes to check.
+Taking this step helps to minimize the number of processes to check.

 6. You can launch ProcMon in two ways.
     1. Right-click **ProcMon.exe** and select **Run as administrator**.